Humanity is doomed.

 “It's a really satisfying conclusion, he said.
 “And thankfully because it's so highly serialized and also very short – it's a very short [season] order for a sitcom – we didn't fan out into too many weird directions and have too many threads that don't go anywhere.”

 What can’t be fully appreciated by those of us looking at “The Good Place” from the outside is how genuine the bond is for this cast onstage and off, making the approach to the end of the show a tearful affair for just about everyone involved.
-A recent press event NBC that held for the Television Critics Association became an emotional affair, as Bell and Danson each choked up while discussing the experience of working together.
+A recent press event NBC that held for the Television Critics Association became emotional, as Bell and Danson each choked up while discussing the experience of working together.

 Harper was happy to share with Salon what he hopes the lasting legacy of “The Good Place” will be, what aspects of Chidi he plans to take with him, and the example set by working on the set of “The Good Place,” which has a reputation for being a tremendous working environment.
 This interview has been lightly edited for length and clarity.